Secure Payments Profile

-The Username/Password area of Secure Payments (formerly PCI WalleT) is where you view and update information that concerns your communication with Secure Payments.
+The Profile area of Secure Payments (formerly PCI Wallet) is where you view and update information that concerns your communication with Secure Payments.

 The API Credentials page shows your:

 - Username – Your username for logging in to Secure Payments

 - Account Created Date – The date your Secure Payments account was created

 - Last Updated Date – The date you Secure Payments account was last updated

 - Days Since Last Update – The number of days since your Secure Payments account was updated

 - Days to Expire – The number of days until you Secure Payments account will expire

 - Password (Encrypted) – Your password to log in to Secure Payments